pjschinske/dv-left-click-to-explode/README.md

 # Left Click to Explode
-This is a mod for Derail Valley that allows users to easily explode and unexplode locomotives.
+This is a mod for Derail Valley that allows users to easily explode locomotives.

 I made it to help troubleshoot a different mod, and figured others could use it.